 Yucatan Peninsula is said to be the safest place to drive in Mexico when it comes to getting behind the wheel yourself, so it’s definitely an option to consider.

-I always use Rentalcars.com to search and book car rentals in Mexico as they generally offer the best rates.
+I always use Discover Cars to search and book car rentals in Mexico as they generally offer the best rates.

 Note: They drive on the right-hand side in Mexico and you may also find parking a problem once you reach Tulum.

-But if you’re willing to overlook all of that, stick within the speed restrictions and you’re comfortable with driving in a foreign country, then go for it and hire a car to get from Cancun to Tulum!
+But if you’re willing to overlook all of that, stick within the speed restrictions and you’re comfortable with driving in a foreign country, then go for it and hire a car.

-ADO Buses depart from T2, T3, & T4 of Cancun Airport, taking your directly to Tulum.
+ADO Buses depart from T2, T3, & T4 of Cancun Airport, taking you directly to Tulum.

 The cost of the Cancun bus to Tulum is around $14 USD per person, though bear in mind the ADO Bus won’t take you directly to your hotel and instead, take you to the Tulum Bus Station.